ryanrestine/Proving_Grounds_Play_Writeups/machines/monitoring_notes.md

 ### Exploitation

-Armed with these credentials I went looking for public exploits agains Nagios XI and found: https://www.exploit-db.com/exploits/49422.
+Armed with these credentials I went looking for public exploits against Nagios XI and found: https://www.exploit-db.com/exploits/49422.

 This exploit appears to exploit the Nagios Session Protection feature that is used in monitoring plugins and is supposed to protect agains CSRF.